Blood sausage: Finland

 Mustamakkara (literally "black sausage") is a roasted sausage containing pig's blood and very similar to Estonian verivorst.
 The sausage is said to originate from Tampere and is considered an integral part of the city's culture.

 A dish similar to the British black pudding is also made by making batter out of pig's blood and baking it like pancakes.
 Traditionally, rye flour or oatmeal is used and minced onion is added to the mix.
 This dish is called veriohukainen or verilettu (blood pancake).
 Rössypottu is a traditional soup in northern Finland with blood pudding as a main ingredient.

 Most blood sausage dishes in Finland are often eaten with lingonberry jam to sweeten the taste.

 Iceland

 In Iceland, blóðmör is one of two types of slátur.
 It is made from lamb's blood and suet, rye flour and oats, traditionally stuffed into pouches sewn from the lamb's stomach.
 It is usually boiled in its skin, eaten hot or cold, sometimes sliced and fried.
 After cooking, it is often preserved in fermented whey and acquires a distinct sour taste.

+Ireland and the United Kingdom

+Black pudding is the version of blood sausage native to the British Isles.
+While the term "blood sausage" in English is understood, it is applied only to foreign usage (e.g., in the story The Name-Day by Saki), or to similar blood-based sausages elsewhere in the world.
+Black pudding is generally made from pork blood and a relatively high proportion of oatmeal.
+In the past it was occasionally flavoured with pennyroyal, differing from continental European versions in its relatively limited range of ingredients and reliance on oatmeal and barley instead of onions to absorb the blood.
+It can be eaten cold, as it is cooked in production, grilled, fried or boiled in its skin.
+It is often served sliced and fried or grilled as part of a traditional full breakfast, a tradition that followed British and Irish emigrants around the world.
+Black pudding is now part of the local cuisine of New Zealand and the Canadian provinces of Nova Scotia and Newfoundland and Labrador.